neerajwahi/pairjam/README.md

 ## Design overview

-Pairjam is designed with strong separation between the client and server.
+Pairjam has two separate components: the client and server.

 The client consists solely of static files, which means it can be served quickly and cheaply on a CDN (pairjam.com assets are hosted on GitHub pages).